Days Countdown

 Understanding the International Day of Women and Girls in Science

-The International Day of Women and Girls in Science, celebrated on February 11 each year, serves as a vital reminder of the need to promote gender equality and empower women and girls in the fields of science, technology, engineering, and mathematics (STEM).
-Established by the United Nations General Assembly in December 2015, this day is a call to action to ensure that women and girls can contribute on an equal basis with their male counterparts in scientific endeavors.
+The International Day of Women and Girls in Science, celebrated on February 11 each year, highlights the importance of gender equality and the participation of women and girls in science, technology, engineering, and mathematics (STEM).
+Established by the United Nations General Assembly in December 2015, this day calls for equal opportunities so that women and girls can take part in scientific work alongside their male peers.

 Historical Context

 The underrepresentation of women in scientific fields has deep historical roots.
-For centuries, societal norms and barriers limited the access of women to higher education and professional opportunities.
-However, pioneers such as Marie Curie, who became the first woman to win a Nobel Prize in 1903, have significantly shaped the scientific landscape, paving the way for future generations.
+For centuries, societal norms and structural barriers limited women’s access to higher education and professional careers.
+However, pioneers such as Marie Curie, who became the first woman to win a Nobel Prize in 1903, left a lasting mark on scientific progress and opened doors for future generations.

 Current Statistics

-As of the last decade, the number of women pursuing degrees in STEM has been steadily increasing.
-Despite this progress, women remain significantly underrepresented in many scientific fields.
-A UNESCO report highlighted that in many countries, less than 30% of researchers are women.
+In recent years, the number of women pursuing degrees in STEM has steadily increased.
+Even so, women remain underrepresented in many scientific disciplines.
+A UNESCO report indicates that in many countries, fewer than 30% of researchers are women.

 Key Statistics